WenjianBI/POLMM/README.md

 ### Software dependencies and operating systems
 The package has been tested under linux and windows systems.

 To make a sparse GRM, the package includes codes of GCTA software (version 1.93.1beta, https://cnsgenomics.com/software/gcta/#fastGWA); to read in bgen data input, the package requires installing SAIGE package (version 0.36.3, https://github.com/weizhouUMICH/SAIGE).
-These two functions are only supposed in linux system.
+These two functions are only supported in linux system since the software dependencies are only supported in linux system.

 License: GPL (>= 3)